ujovlado/webelement-sk/README.md

 Interested in meetup itself?
 Join group on [Meetup](https://www.meetup.com/webelement/) or [Facebook](https://facebook.com/groups/webelement).

-## Code

 If you find any issue, please report it.

-As you noticed, site is coded mostly in Jekyll.
-There are also used some Node modules and Composer packages.

-**Note: Don't load Google Analytics and Disqus codes while running locally.**

-To run it locally, just clone it and use shortcut scripts:

-    $ ./docker-build.sh
-    $ ./docker-run.sh

 ## License